Work In Europe On Your Own Terms

 I do not have a TEFL Certificate.
 Can I apply and get certified later?

-If you are new to teaching, we highly recommend you instead apply to one of our Internship Programs, which will offer you more training on top of the TEFL certificate and provide you with a paying job to match your training.
+If you are new to teaching, we highly recommend you instead apply to one of our Internship Programs, which will give you a Cambridge-accredited teaching certificate and provide you with a paying job to match your training.

 Are there any age restrictions to participate in this program?